dhis2/developer-portal/docs/guides/overview-extensibility-features.md

 ## Plugins

 Plugins let you embed custom UI inside one of the core DHIS2 apps.
 They are themselves App Platform apps, but they expose a plugin entry point rather than a full standalone UI, so the host app can render your component at a specific extension point without having to fork the host app.
+For more information, see the [general plugin guide](/docs/plugins/general-plugin-guide.md).

 The plugins leverage the [App Runtime `<Plugin>` component](/docs/app-runtime/components/Plugin).
 This is useful if you want to understand how plugins communicate with their host app, or if you want to embed a plugin inside another app you're building yourself.